Weekly ORVOAD Informational Update

 - Marion/Polk COAD –

 Current Happenings & Items for Consideration

-- NEW: The Governor’s Office is looking for Oregonians to serve on the Oregon Seismic Safety Policy Advisory Committee (OSSPAC), if selected you would serve a four year term (July 1, 2017 – June 30, 2021).
+- The Governor’s Office is looking for Oregonians to serve on the Oregon Seismic Safety Policy Advisory Committee (OSSPAC), if selected you would serve a four year term (July 1, 2017 – June 30, 2021).
 Members serve at the pleasure of the Governor.
 If interested please submit your application by May 31, 2017 for consideration.
 Apply here.

-- NEW: 5/22-5/24 SERC/LEPC Conference, hosted by the Office of State Fire Marshal, Seaside, OR.
+- 5/22-5/24 SERC/LEPC Conference, hosted by the Office of State Fire Marshal, Seaside, OR.
 No cost to register, conference topics include: LEPC 101, HazMat Rail Response, Improving Chemical Safety & Security.
 Register here.

 - 7/24-7/25 - Pacific NW Disaster Resilience Symposium, Portland Marriott Downtown, $195 for 8 plenary sessions, breakfast, lunches, and receptions.
 This symposium will provide attendees with the opportunity to interact face-to-face with elected officials and legislators participating in the PNW Economic Region Summit and increase awareness for important issues like Climate Change, Critical Infrastructure Interdependencies, Cybersecurity, and other key topics.
 Register here.

 Training & Exercises (in order of training date)